michaelchadwick/bogdle/README.md

 Animation is provided by [Animate.css](https://animate.style), a very cool drop-in CSS file that allows you to add simple animations to things easily.

+## Audio

+There are a few optional sound effects to turn on.
+Loading is done through [CacheStorage](https://developer.mozilla.org/en-US/docs/Web/API/CacheStorage) to avoid making a bunch of needless XHR calls.

 ## Dictionary

 I always wanted a quick way to look up an unknown-to-me word in a game, so I added a quick lookup.
 Thanks to [Free Dictionary API](https://api.dictionaryapi.dev) for existing!